The majority of people who travel to Cambodia take the time to visit the worlds largest religious monument: Angkor Wat.

 Nursing a colossal hangover, I did just that.

 Angkor Wat is located close to the town of Siem Reap (the infamous ‘Pub Street’ is also situated there, hence the hangover) and can be entered for a variety of prices depending on the type of tour you choose.
-It was built by King Suryavarman II in the 12th century using the famous Khmer style architecture.
-Over the years, Angkor Wat has had its fair share of historic moments, but since 1953 has been controlled by Cambodia.
+It was built by King Suryavarman II in the 12th century, using the famous Khmer style architecture.
+Over the years, Angkor Wat has had its fair share of historic moments, but since 1953 it has been controlled by Cambodia.
 Now, it draws tourists like a moth to a flame and is overrun with cheeky little monkeys.

 Many choose to make the trip at sunrise, which is highly recommended.
 Unsurprisingly to anyone that knows me, I didn’t make it.

 However, visiting in the afternoon was nothing less than breathtaking.

 I’ve seen a vast range of temples and monuments travelling throughout Asia, but I can safely say that nothing has trumped Angkor Wat.
 I cannot recommend it strongly enough.
 It’s gigantic and you can’t help but feel a bit like Indiana Jones or Tomb Raider whilst you’re strolling around its neverending architecturally brilliant superstructure.

 I think I paid around 30 US Dollars for the day pass, but I would suggest the 2-day option if you have the time.

 If you’re heading to Cambodia ,don’t forget your travel guide –